w3c/PWETF/TPACDiversityFundProposalComms.md

 The TPAC Fellow stipend would be $500, paid to the fellow to prepare and contribute to TPAC in a meaningful way.
 It is proposed that there be a maximum of 3-5 TPAC fellows.

-### Streamlining the administration of the Diversity Fund
+### Streamlining the administration of the Inclusion Fund
 There is a significant time pressure to ask for contributions to the fund alongside the need to:
 * run the application process for the fund
 * assess the applications
 * pay the funds in a reasonable time for TPAC

-It is suggested, given the balance remaining in the Diversity Fund, that grants be made from existing funds, and requests for donation be made to support the succeeding year’s grants.
+It is suggested, given the balance remaining in the TPAC 2020 Diversity Fund, that grants be made from existing funds, and requests for donation be made to support the succeeding year’s grants.
 So for example, the request for donations for this year would contribute to the 2022 fund, while 2021 grants would be supported by 2020 contributions.

 This way, the process for applying and distributing the funds can be based on a known quantity of funds for any given year.